 - Combine the vegetables and paste.
 Gently squeeze any remaining water from the cabbage and return it to the bowl along with the radish, scallions, and seasoning paste.

 - Pack the kimchi into the jar.
 Pack the kimchi into the jar, pressing down on it until the brine rises to cover the vegetables.
-Leave at least 1-inch of headspace.
-Seal the jar with te lid.
+Leave at least 1-inch of headspace and Seal the jar with te lid.

 - Let it ferment.
 Let the jar stand at room temperature for 1-5 days.
 You may see bubbles inside the jar and brine may seep out of the lid; place a bowl or plate under the jar to help catch any overflow.

-- Check it daily and refrigerate when ready.
-Check the kimchi once a day, pressing down on the vegetables with a clean finger or spoon to keep them submerged under the brine.
-(This also releases gases produced during fermentation.)
-Taste a little at this point, too!
+- Check the kimchi once a day, pressing down on the vegetables with a clean finger or spoon to keep them submerged under the brine.
+(This also releases gases produced during fermentation.).
+Then taste a little at this point, too!
 When the kimchi tastes ripe enough for your liking, transfer the jar to the refrigerator.
 You may eat it right away

 https://youtu.be/hjAd55MrcEc Ingredients 2 pcs sayote ( julienne cut) 1 pc small carrot ( julienne cut) 2 ...read more

 https://youtu.be/by1ND-ViVuw Ingredients 3 bundle of okra 1 salted egg 3 clove garlic ½ tsp.
 Salt and ...read more

 Potato Salad Recipe